December 12, 2018

 Get an appraisal

 Detailing the ownership structure within the practice won’t leave any questions to chance.
 From there, under the ownership structure, define whether they fall under the real estate or asset category.
-Along the same lines, outline and understand all debt load, from personal to business debt.
+Along the same lines, outline and understand all debt loads, from personal to business debt.

 Thinking through details, such as a spouse’s benefits, ahead of time will help ensure a clean break in the long run.
 Is your spouse an employee of the practice, or do they have retirement or other benefits from the practice?
 Likewise, are you able to keep the practice, or is a practice sale required?